 - 21.1.
-The Dorset LEP executive team support the Dorset LEP Board in the delivery of its strategic objectives.
-The Dorset LEP secretariat is employed by Bournemouth University and all staff are seconded to Dorset LEP (CIC) Ltd. - 21.2.
-A chart depicting Dorset LEP core team functions is below:
+The Dorset LEP executive team support the Dorset LEP Board in the delivery of its strategic objectives. - 21.2.
+More information about the roles and responsibilities of Dorset LEP staff can be found on the team page of our website.